raviqqe/loscore/README.md

 ## Principles

 - Avoid unsound features of TypeScript as much as possible.
+- Avoid overloaded functions.
-- Avoid overloading and rather consider separate monomorphic functions.
+  - Rather consider separate monomorphic functions.
 - Do not sacrifice performance for correct typing.
 - Depend only on [the Web APIs][web-api].
 - Do not replicate any logic implemented in [the Web APIs][web-api] already.